 What Is F1 Sprint Qualifying?

 Sprint qualifying in F1 is a 100 km race (around 30 minutes long) held on Saturday that decides the starting order for Sunday’s main race.
 It was introduced in 2021 and is designed to add to the spectacle and interest across a full race weekend.
-The Sprint race’s grid is set in Friday qualifying.
+The Sprint race’s grid is set by the Sprint Shootout on Saturday morning.

-In 2021, sprint races were held as the qualifying events at the:
+In 2021, the season in which the format was introduced, Sprint races were held as the qualifying events at the:

 - British Grand Prix at Silverstone

 - Sao Paulo Grand Prix at Interlagos

 In 2022, Sprint races were held at the following Grands Prix: